easydatawarehousing/ruby_measure_responsetime/README.md

     col=brewer.pal(n = 5, name = "BrBG")[df$uri]

 (replace BrBG with the name of the desired color palette).

+## Test your own application
+No two applications are the same, so the defaults used for the sample applications might not suit your needs.
+These scripts are meant to be easily tweakable, with most things split up into separate modules and methods that you can change to your heart's content.

+Every application that should be tested has its own logic living in folder `scripts/your_app_name`.
+Anything specific to an application can be defined in the files living there.

+Steps to test your own application:

+- Create folder `scripts/<your_app_name>`
+- Copy all files from `scripts/rodauth` (or `scripts/rails_devise`) to the new folder
+- Edit `rubies.yml` to include or exclude the desired Ruby versions to test
+- Edit `analyze.R`, replace the value of variable 'app_name' with 'your_app_name'
+- Edit `measure.rb`.
+Review all methods.
+If your application is accessible via http most methods can stay as they are.
+  The Rodauth test application implements two routes to get the Ruby version from the server and to get garbage collection information.
+  If you can't add these routes to your application simply skip these steps
+- You may want to adjust the memory limit for YJIT.
+Default is 8Mb.
+  This can be set in `rvm.rb` or `rbenv.rb`
+- Run the script using `bin/test_all_rubies.rb <your_app_name> <N> <Run-ID>`
+- Examine the generated report (data/<your_app_name>/README.md).
+  Determine what the best metrics are for your application.
+  Optionally change these variables in `analyze.R`: slow_cutoff, ylim_full, ylim_detail, width, height.
+  See comments in the R script
+- To skip testing and only rerun the analysis use `bin/analyze_all_rubies.rb <your_app_name>`

+It would be fun to show your results to the rest of the world!
+Fork this repo and add/commit/push your report to github.
+Then announce it in github discussions for this repo.

 ## Gotchas
 Some things to keep in mind:

 - These scripts are meant to explore the differences between Ruby versions, not test the end-2-end performance of for instance a website.
-  In the real world there are many more factors influencing total reponse time, mainly network latency, but also things like proxy servers or load balancers
+  In the real world there are many more factors influencing total reponse time, mainly network latency, but also things like proxy servers or load balancers, loading of CSS and javascript
-- These scripts are __not__ emulating a full webbrowser page load (so including js/css/images), just some html requests to see differences between Ruby versions
+- These scripts are not emulating a full webbrowser page load (so including js/css/images), just some html requests to see differences between Ruby versions
-- When testing your own application, try to avoid using calls that use the database a lot since this does not reflect Ruby performance.
+- When testing an application try to avoid using calls that perform heavy database queries, since this does not reflect Ruby performance.
-  Then again you could use these scripts to compare two or more calls on the same Ruby version, for instance an old and a new implementation
+  Then again you could use these scripts to compare two or more database-heavy calls on the same Ruby version, for instance an old and a new implementation
 - The test application is bombarded by requests.
 In reality application server traffic is much more irregular, giving Ruby the time to do garbage collection.
   It is possible to simulate this by adding some random sleep time to